-The Beatles seemed to go to great lengths to infuse some creativity into the structure and arrangement for this song which, to a lot of ears, appears to be a let-down in comparison to the sparkling and innovative songwriting that surrounds it on the album.
+The Beatles seemed to go to great lengths to infuse some creativity into the structure and arrangement for this song which, to many ears, appears to be a let-down in comparison to the sparkling and innovative songwriting that surrounds it on the album.
 I heartily implore you to take a closer look at the results so as to show that this is in fact a well-written song with many elements of an impressive performance.
-I’m not trying to give anyone the ‘hard sell,’ but I don’t think that it should be considered a “bad song,” per se, as may be the general opinion.
-The unfortunate thing here is that, surrounded by the contents of either its’ British or American album that contains it, it sits among the framework of brilliance.
-American Beatle fans of the 60’s had a hard transition to the British track listing of the compact disc when, where they expected the beautiful “It’s Only Love,” they got what they considered a ‘clunky’ album-filler sung by Ringo.
+I’m not trying to give anyone the "hard sell," but I don’t think that it should be considered a “bad song,” per se, as may be the general opinion.
+The unfortunate thing here is that, surrounded by the contents of either British or American album that contains it, it sits among the framework of brilliance.
+American Beatles fans of the 60’s had a hard transition to the British track listing of the compact disc when, where they expected the beautiful “It’s Only Love,” they got what they considered a "clunky" album-filler sung by Ringo.

 Although the structure of the song was no doubt in place back in the late 50’s, we see here another case of a chorus being used as the primary feature, something that was less than usual in their catalog up to this point.
 The format of the song is ‘chorus/ verse/ chorus/ verse/ chorus (solo)/ verse/ chorus’ (or abababa).
 Three separate verses with their own lyrics show that a lot of work was put into the writing of the song in getting it to this finished state, Ringo’s “five words” intermingled somewhere within.

 A brief four-measure introduction, started off by three leading notes from George before the downbeat, establishes the key of E major and begins what has developed into a true country-and-western flavored piece.
 Being what Ringo has claimed at the time as being his favorite genre of music, the group was undoubtedly bowing to his favor, possibly purposely altering the previously-written composition to his style.
 In fact, the habit up to this point had been to cater to a “hillbilly” sound for most of his vocal contributions, which were a Buck Owens cover and two Carl Perkins “rockabilly” classics.
-(The unreleased “If You’ve Got Trouble” wouldn’t have fit into this mold, not to mention it’s “throwaway” appeal.)
+(The unreleased “If You’ve Got Trouble” wouldn’t have fit into this mold.)

 The one-beat of the introduction introduces the full band arrangement as we’ll hear unaltered throughout the song, consisting of John on electric rhythm guitar, Paul on bass and Ringo on drums.
 George plays an interesting introductory guitar phrase not unlike what we’ll hear almost non-stop throughout the remainder of the two minutes and forty-four seconds.

 The first verse, like the other three, is fourteen measures long.
-It features Ringo stepping into the spotlight to tell us his story while John and Paul sing background “ooh”s, not unlike what was used in the recently recorded “Michelle.”
+It features Ringo stepping into the spotlight to tell us his story while John and Paul sing background “ooh”s, not unlike those in the recently recorded “Michelle.”
 The melody line used is quite wordy in comparison to the simple phrases contained in the chorus, which sets off a nice contrast.
 The verse actually appears to have been cut short in structure after the phrase “tell me why,” a sixteen measure format seeming to be more expected.
-However, extending it another two measures would be even more awkward so its best as it is.
+However, extending it another two measures would have been even more awkward so it's best as is.